Origins – March 1992 to 1996

 JG I would fly Simguild’s Flying Circus almost exclusively until Red Baron II was released on 30 October 1997.
 By 2 December 1997, the majority of JG I was once again flying on a Sierra-owned online gaming system, this time called the World Opponent Network (WON.net) area.
 However, WON.net was plagued by terrible problems, and many JG I pilots found themselves instead flying off of Kali (a multiplayer emulator).

-On 24 January 1998, Baron von Helton officially retired from JG I. JG I was now comprised of over 50 pilots, many of whom had very different ideas as to how JG I should adapted and evolve.
-The main conflict during this period was over whether JG I should be a “multi-sim” squadron, flying both Flying Circus and Red Baron II, or whether it should instead dedicated itself solely to one game or the other.
+On 24 January 1998, Baron von Helton officially retired from JG I. JG I was now comprised of over 50 pilots, many of whom had very different ideas as to how JG I should adapt and evolve.
+The main conflict during this period was over whether JG I should be a “multi-sim” squadron, flying both Flying Circus and Red Baron II, or whether it should instead dedicate itself solely to one game or the other.

 Citing Red Baron II’s poor flight models, as well as the continuing problems with WON.net, about half of the squadron wanted to see JG I exclusively dedicate itself towards Simguild’s Flying Circus.
-The schism that resulted reduced JG I to approximately 18 Red Baron II pilots, as many of the Flying Circus advocates left JG I in order to join or start new squadrons.
+The schism that resulted reduced JG I to approximately 18 Red Baron II pilots, as many of the Flying Circus advocates left JG I to join or start new squadrons.

 Despite the internecine conflict, JG I continued to grow.
 In June 1998, JG I was the first World War One cyber-squadron to create a dedicated ground attack wing.
 At first, called Bogohl 1, this group was re-designated Schlasta 2, and specialized in multi-functional bombing, reconnaissance, escort, and ground attack duties, much like the real Schlachtstaffeln did during the First World War.
 Schlasta 2 was eventually demobilized in November 2001.